Mahadevappa Mahesh, M.S., Ph.D., FAAPM, FACR.

 Dr Mahesh is board certified from the American Board of Radiology in diagnostic radiological physics and is a member of the Radiation Control Advisory Board for the State of Maryland.
 His research interests are in medical imaging, particularly in areas of multiple-row detector computed tomography (MDCT), interventional fluoroscopy and digital mammography.
 As chief physicist, he oversees the quality assurance program for the diagnostic radiology that includes maintaining compliance with regard to state and federal regulations and ensuring safe use of radiation to patients.
 He often provides counsels to patients concerned over their radiation exposure from diagnostic x-ray examinations.

 Dr Mahesh is the editor of the Physics Columns (Technology Talk and Medical Physics Consult) for the Journal of American College of Radiology (JACR) since 2007 and editor for the American Association of Physicists in Medicine (AAPM) Newsletter since 2007.
 He is also the Associate Editor of JACR, Deputy Editor for Academic Radiology, Editorial Board Member for RadioGraphics.
+He served as Associated Editor and currently serves as consultant to editor for Radiology.
 He chairs or serves on various committees in the AAPM, Radiological Society of North America (RSNA), American College of Radiology (ACR) and in Society of Cardiovascular Computed Tomography (SCCT).
 He was member of the National Council of Radiation Protection and Measurements (NCRP) -Scientific Committee 6-2 that published NCRP report 160: “Ionizing Radiation Exposure of the United States Population” and he is currently a task group member of International Council of Radiation Protection and Measurements (ICRP).
 Dr. Mahesh has been invited to be the United Nations-International Atomic Energy Agency (UN-IAEA) expert to participate in the IAEA activities.

 He has served as the 2nd Vice-President for the Radiological Society of North America (http://www.rsna.org/Board_of_Directors.aspx) and the Council Steering Committee Member for the American College of Radiology (http://amclc.acr.org/ContactCSC.aspx).

-Dr. Mahesh has developed a core and certifying exam prep physics module for radiology residents.
+Dr Mahesh has developed e-physics (medical physics) course for radiology residents.
 It is available at http://www.hopkinsmedicine.org/e-radiology/ephysics.html

 | || || || |